josephsl/wintenApps/readme.md

 * Download [development version][2]
 * NVDA compatibility: 2020.4 and beyond

-Note: renamed from Windows 10 App Essentials in 2021 to add support for Windows 11 and later.
+Note: Originally called Windows 10 App Essentials, it was renamed in 2021 to support Windows 10 and future releases such as Windows 11.
+Parts of this add-on will still refer to the original add-on name.

-This add-on is a collection of app modules for various Windows 10 apps, as well as enhancements and fixes for certain windows 10 controls.
+This add-on is a collection of app modules for various modern Windows apps, as well as enhancements and fixes for certain controls found in Windows 10 and later.

 The following app modules or support modules for some apps are included (see each app section for details on what is included):